Shearwater Teric vs. Suunto D5 vs. Garmin Descent Mk1 – Best Wrist Watch Dive Computer for 2021!

 All three algorithms are capable to handle Air Nitrox gas mixes.
 These three wrist computers can handle Air Nitrox levels up to 100%.

 The Suunto and Shearwater offer optional air integration.
-The wireless air integration can handle to connect to multiple transmitters so you can keep an eye on the pressure in the tank and let you know how much more air you have.
+The wireless air integration can handle connecting to multiple transmitters so you can keep an eye on the pressure in the tank and let you know how much more air you have.

 The Descent Mk1 does not have wireless air integration.
 You will need a console with a pressure gauge to keep track of the fill-level in your tank(s) and get air integration through a hose.